kushalshrini/User_Friendly_Bot/README.md

 which can be interacted in one interface.

 **NOTE:**
-All the above keywords have to typed before typing anything.
+All the above keywords have to be typed before typing anything.